stevenbischoff/cfb_predictor/README.md

 ### Different weeks of the season, different neural networks
 As the season progresses, the importance of different types of inputs for prediction can change drastically.
 For instance, early in the season a team's last rating and talent will be much more predictive of their performance than their cumulative efficiency statistics, since the efficiency statistics will be based on few or no games.
 As more games are played, the larger sample will make these efficiency statistics much more predictive of future performance.

-With this in mind, the model actually uses multiple neural networks, one each for weeks 1-13.
+With this in mind, the model actually uses multiple neural networks, one each for weeks 1-13+.
+Though this comes with a cost of a smaller training set for the individual neural networks, I've found that this does lead to better peformance than a single neural network for every week.

 ## Training
 The model is trained by predicting final spreads (home team points - away team points).
 To make a prediction, the model calculates a rating (between 0 and 1) for the home and away teams.
 The predicted spread is 100*(home team rating - away team rating) + _a_, where _a_ represents home-field advantage and is trained simultaneously with the ratings neural networks.
 Training uses backpropagation, specifically stochastic gradient descent with early stopping.

+The neural network for week _w_ is trained using data from an adjustable window around _w_.